-1. Chlorine is a disinfectant that kills bacteria and algae and it is commonly used to treat swimming pool water.
-The ability of chlorine to oxidise matter and kill micro-organisms is directly affected by pH level in the water.
+A disinfectant that kills bacteria and algae and it is commonly used to treat swimming pool water.
+The ability of chlorine to oxidise matter and kill micro-organisms is directly affected by the pH level in the water.

-4. Total Alkalinity is a measure of all of the acids and alkaline in the water.
+A measure of all of the acids and alkaline in the water.
 If this is out of balance and either too low or too high, the recommended doses may not be reliable or effective.
-Keep total alkalinity at the manufacturers recommend levels to avoid unnecessary spending on chemicals to try and correct the imbalance.
+Keep total alkalinity at the manufacturer’s recommended levels to avoid unnecessary spending on chemicals to try and correct the imbalance.
 Total alkalinity stabilises pH levels.
 The ideal pool pH level is 7.2 to 7.6.
 The ideal total alkalinity level for a pool is 80 to 120 ppm.

-6. Water Temperatures above 28c/82.4f can cause damage to pool liners.
-In these circumstances any manufacturer’s warranty is likely to be void.
-High pool temperatures causes chlorine to dissipate faster, algae grows better, and the formation of scale (calcium carbonate deposits) is more likely to occur.
+Temperatures above 28c/82.4f can cause damage to pool liners.
+In these circumstances, any manufacturer’s warranty is likely to be void.
+High pool temperatures cause chlorine to dissipate faster, algae growth, and the formation of scale (calcium carbonate deposits) is more likely to occur.

-Your pool’s filters work constantly to remove impurities and small debris such as dead algae and microscopic particles too small to be caught by the baskets.
-You can help keep your pool system clean by turning off the filter and pump system and removing the basket(s) around your pool or in your pump room and clearing out any debris.
+Your pool filter works constantly to remove impurities and small debris such as dead algae and microscopic particles too small to be caught by the baskets.
+You can help keep your pool system clean by turning off your pool’s filter and pump system and removing the basket(s) around your pool or in your pool pump room and clearing out any debris.
 This should be done regularly and at least weekly.

 Each month you should clean out the pipes and main filtration unit in your pump room.
 This is done by a process known as ‘backwashing’.
 This process flushes out the very small particles of debris caught in the silica sand or glass filter media.
 If your pool is not staying as clean as it once did, it may be time to change your filter media.

 All modern systems have a ‘backwashing’ setting.
-Once the power is turned off, set the system to backwash which effectively reverse the flow of water through the filter, pipes and filters (but not back to your pool) to loosen debris and flush it aways.
+Once the power is turned off, set the system to backwash which effectively reverses the flow of water through the filters and pipes (but not back to your pool) to loosen debris and flush it away.
 Once the process is complete, a short rinse is required.
 You can then return the system to normal filtering.